 Choosing a cooperative environment like Multnomah Playschool means:

 - A better adult:child ratio in the classroom (4:1).
-There are 2 parents in each class in addition to the 2 teachers every day.
+There is 1 parent in each class in addition to the 2 teachers every day.

 - More time with your children creating lasting memories, as well as being a part of their educational experiences away from home.